mggg-states/NM-shapefiles/README.md

 *	`PRES16D`: Number of votes for the 2016 Democratic Presidential candidate
 *	`PRES16R`: Number of votes for the 2016 Republican Presidential candidate
 *	`PRES16L`: Number of votes for the 2016 Libertarian Presidential candidate
-*	`SS16D`: Number of votes for the 2016 Democratic Secretary of State candidate
+*	`SOS16D`: Number of votes for the 2016 Democratic Secretary of State candidate
-*	`SS16R`: Number of votes for the 2016 Republican Secretary of State candidate
+*	`SOS16R`: Number of votes for the 2016 Republican Secretary of State candidate
 *	`CDDIST`: 2011 enacted US congressional district ID
 *	`HDIST`: 2011 enacted State House district ID
 *	`SDIST`: 2011 enacted State Senate district ID
-*	`Area`: Area of precinct
+*	`Area`: Area of precinct in square meters
-*	`Perimeter`: Perimeter of precinct
+*	`Perimeter`: Perimeter of precinct in meters
 *	`TOTPOP`: Total population
 *	`NH_WHITE`: White, non-hispanic, population
 *	`NH_BLACK`: Black, non-hispanic, population